 Secondary education comprises three-year academic high schools and vocational schools and four-year technical schools.
 As well as gaining the high school diploma, students must pass a competitive, two-part exam to enter one of Turkey’s many universities.

-In 2013, net enrolment was 93 per cent in primary schools and 87 per cent at secondary schools, while gross secondary enrolment was 86 per cent in 2014.
-Turkey dismissed 28,000 teachers over alleged links to terrorism and closed about 1,000 secondary schools following an attempted coup in July 2016, leaving thousands of students in academic limbo.
+In 2019, net enrolment was 91 per cent in primary schools and 87.5 per cent at secondary schools, while gross secondary enrolment was 115 per cent, according to UNESCO.

 If you are looking specifically for International Baccalaureate World Schools in Turkey, you can find selected schools on our sister website: www.ibyb.org.